michaelryancaputo/Zurb-Foundation-Snippets/README.md

 Sublime-Text---Snippets-for-Zurb-Foundation-
 ============================================

-A collection of Sublime Text snippets for Zurb Foundation
+A collection of Sublime Text snippets for Zurb Foundation.

+Snippets will start with "f4-" then will be invoked with a descriptive (and if possible condenced) keyword.
+Snippets listed below:

 List of Snippets
 ----------------